Hall County Government Center Public Art Program

 County officials have identified 25 locations on the second, third and fourth floor of the building that are conducive for public art display.

 “This facility has been a wonderful investment for the County and has provided a one-stop shop for citizens seeking County services,” Hall County Administrator Randy Knighton said.
 “We look forward to expanding its capabilities by also utilizing it as a venue for public art.”

 The theme of the program’s first show is a play off the County’s slogan, “We have it all in Hall.”
 Artists are encouraged to submit up to five pieces of art that represent Hall County and its unique history, landscape, offerings and inherent features.

 “We want to celebrate Hall County through art and provide local artists with yet another opportunity to have their work displayed to mass audiences,” Knighton said.
 “I’d like to thank the Board of Commissioners for their support for local art and this new program.”

-The deadline for submissions is Oct.
-28. Artwork is expected to be installed by the end of the year and artists will be recognized with a reception prior to a Hall County Board of Commissioners voting meeting.
+The deadline for submissions is Nov.
+22. Artwork is expected to be installed after the first of the year, and artists will be recognized with a reception prior to a Hall County Board of Commissioners voting meeting.

 For more information, including the necessary paperwork to be filled out by interested artists, please click on the links below.

 We want to create an open forum for Public Art to contribute to the visual character of Hall County Government facilities, make public art and artistic experiences available to the public and provide exhibition opportunities for local artists, including students and Hall County employees.
 In that spirit, the County values art that is suitable for all participants, while respecting a range of opinions and points of view.